 8. Reach New Audiences

 You may be unwittingly alienating potential customers because of the actions you are taking.
-Outside perspectives can help you become aware of this and show you how to change.
+Fresh perspectives in business can help you become aware of this and show you how to change.

 9. Expand into Foreign Markets